yorukot/cert-vote/docs/api-reference.md

 ## Authentication

 The authentication endpoints are not fully implemented yet.

+## Postman Collection

+Below is a ready-to-import Postman collection for the CertVote Polls API.
+Copy the JSON and import it into Postman (File > Import > Raw Text > Paste JSON).